-By pressing the HANDLE CONTROL FEEDRATE key, the jog handle can be used to control feedrate from 0% to 999% in \pm 1% increments.
-By pressing the HANDLE CONTROL SPINDLE key, the jog handle can be used to control spindle speed in \pm 1% increments (from 0% to 999%).
+By pressing the HANDLE CONTROL FEEDRATE key, the jog handle can be used to control feedrate from 0% to 999% in +/-1% increments.
+By pressing the HANDLE CONTROL SPINDLE key, the jog handle can be used to control spindle speed in +-1% increments (from 0 to 999%).

-Rapid moves (G00) may be limited to 5%, 25%, or 50% of maximum using the keypad.
+Rapid moves (G00) may be limited to 5, 25, or 50 % of maximum using the keypad.
 If the 100% rapid is too fast, it may be set to 50% of maximum by Setting 10.

-In the Settings page, it is possible to disable the override keys so that the operator cannot select them.
-These are Settings 19, 20 and 21.
+In the Setting page, it is possible to disable the override keys so that the operator cannot select them.
+This is Setting 19, 20 and 21.

 The FEED HOLD button acts as an override button as it sets the rapid and feed rates to zero when it is pressed.
-The CYCLE START button must be pressed to proceed after a FEED HOLD.
+The CYCLE START must be pressed to proceed after a FEED HOLD.
 When in a FEED HOLD, the bottom left of the screen will indicate this.
-The door switch on the enclosure also has a similar result but will display "Door Hold" when the door is opened.
+The door switch on the enclosure also has a similar result but it will display "Door Hold" when the door is opened.
 When the door is closed, machine operation will continue normally.
-Door Hold can be prevented with Setting 51.
+Door hold can be prevented with Setting 51.
 Door Hold and FEED HOLD do not stop any auxiliary axes.

 When Parameter 57 flag DOOR STOP SP is set to 1, the door switch will stop the servos and the spindle.
-In addition, the maximum spindle speed is 750 rpm with the doors open.
+In addition, the maximum spindle speed is 750 RPM with the doors open.

 There is also an override function for the coolant supply.
 This is done from the Setting 32.
-The NORMAL setting checks the low coolant alarm and turns the pump on and off with M-codes.
-The OFF setting ignores the coolant alarm, but will alarm if an attempt is made to turn the coolant on.
-The IGNORE setting is used to ignore all coolant commands and the low coolant alarm.
+The "NORMAL" setting checks the low coolant alarm and turns the pump on and off with M codes.
+The "OFF" setting ignores the coolant alarm but will alarm if an attempt is made to turn the coolant on.
+The "IGNORE" setting is used to ignore all coolant commands and the low coolant alarm.

 At any time a program is running, the operator may override the coolant setting by pressing the MDI Coolant button.
-The pump will remain either on or off until the next M-code or operator action.
+The pump will remain either on or off until the next M command or operator action.

-Overrides can be reset through to defaults upon processing M30 and/or RESET.
-This feature is selected by Setting 83.
+Overrides can now be reset through to defaults upon processing M30 and/or RESET.
+This feature is selected by Setting #83.

-2.21 RUN-STOP-JOG-CONTINUE
+2.21 Run-Stop-Jog-Continue